mbdriscoll/ctree/doc/openmp.rst

         $ REQUIRES_RTTI=1 make
         $ make install

-Setup your environment variables in your shell configuration.
+Setup your environment variables (add this to your .bashrc or .zshrc) in your shell configuration.
 On Mac OS X, replace LD_LIBRARY_PATH with DYLD_LIBRARY_PATH.::

         PATH=/install/prefix/bin:$PATH